Eligibility for a disability pension under the Québec Pension Plan

 - If you participated in the pension plan of a country with which Québec has a social security agreement, those years of contribution can be added to your participation in the Québec Pension Plan, possibly granting you eligibility for a disability pension.

-Requirements for a severe and permanent disability to be recognized by Retraite Québec's medical advisors
+Requirements for a severe and permanent disability to be recognized by our team of medical professionals

 Your disability is recognized as severe and permanent if you are unable to do any type of full-time work.
-Your disability is not considered severe by Retraite Québecif you can do work that takes your limitations into account and for which you would earn more than 15 763 $ in 2017.
+We do not consider your disability to be severe if you can do work that takes your limitations into account and for which you would earn more than $16 029 in 2018.
 Your severe disability must also be permanent.
 A severe disability is permanent if it is expected to last indefinitely, without any possibility for improvement.

 Temporary disability (or temporary incapacity to work) is not covered under the Québec Pension Plan.